 How To Limit Screen Time: Activities to Do Instead

-These days children often find themselves in front of the TV, computer, or a tablet or phone for long periods of time.
+These days children often find themselves in front of the TV, computer, tablet, or phone for long periods of time.
 Determining the right amount of screen time that is appropriate for your child is challenging and many experts disagree on what that number is.
 Every situation is different, however, most parents would agree that too much screen time is a bad thing.
-Furthermore, most people would agree that children need to spend more time doing other things instead.
+Children need to spend more time doing other things instead.

 With the temptation and simplicity of putting a screen in front of your children's face, it can be difficult for parents to give them something better to do with their time.
 If you are a parent yourself, then you absolutely understand what I mean here.
 Many children will go into instant boredom mode when their screen time is up.
 If you or your kids are struggling to find something to do when the screens are turned off, then I've got 11 ideas for you.

 Reading is very likely one of the most beneficial and productive things that a child can do.
 Reading, even for entertainment purposes, can help to contribute to a long-term skill that will enable them to grow and learn far beyond what is taught in the classroom.
 The ability to read is so vitally important that not knowing how to read or not being able to read well can be a key determining factor in a child's long-term success.
 Before screens took over the American household, reading books was one of the main ways that children would spend their time.
 For me, books are often the go-to solution when the kids say that they're bored.
 So next time your kids need something else to do, give them a good book to read.

 Another thing that you could have your kids do instead of watching TV or playing video games is to have them draw or color.
 Being creative is very important and things like drawing or creating artwork can help to grow a child's mind.
 It is certainly a much better use of time than having your child binge watch hours of YouTube.